LaupWing/Project-Tech/BACKEND.md

 ### 2.2 Technologies
 What are the technologies that will make the process of making my job story easier?
 #### Must Have (part)
+These technologies are use mainly for the Signup and Login Page
 | Name        | Type           | What does it do  |
 | ------------- |:-------------:| -------------------------------:|
 | Nodemon      | Dev |For hot reloading it saves time to automatically see changes |